sara-nl/clouddocs/user-interface.markdown

 This is how you log out:

 1. Look at the top-right corner of the screen on the UI.
 There is a _buddy_ icon that represents your user.
 Click on it.
-2. Under the _buddy_, you will get an option to log out (you may also see the text _Sign Out_).
+2. Under the _buddy_, you will get an option to  _Sign Out_.
 Click there, and the welcome page will come up asking you to fill your username and password in again.

 ## Views
 OpenNebula's `view`s are a way to present functionality on the screen.
 The simpler the `view`, the less functionality it tends to offer, but the easier to understand and operate it tends to be.